banisterious/obsidian-oneirometrics/docs/developer/implementation/console-log-cleanup-status.md

 The DateNavigator.ts file has been updated to use the structured logging system, and we've fixed the missing date-fns imports (parseISO and isValid).
 However, there are still type-related linter errors regarding the DreamMetricData type and missing wordCount properties.
 These need more significant changes to resolve.

+### main.ts DreamMetricData Type Error

+There's a type error in main.ts related to the DreamMetricData interface, where test data entries are missing the required wordCount property.
+This would require modifying test data generation to include wordCount, but would be a more invasive change.

 ## Next Steps

-1. **Fix DateNavigator.ts Linter Errors** (High Priority)
+1. **Fix DateNavigator.ts and main.ts Linter Errors** (Medium Priority)
    - Resolve type incompatibility issues between different DreamMetricData versions
    - Add wordCount to test entries

-2. **Update main.ts Debug Functions** (Medium Priority)
-   - Replace 2 console statements with structured logging

 ## Conclusion

-The console.log cleanup has made significant progress, with 37 out of 114 console statements now using the structured logging system across multiple files.
-We've cleaned up test modules, the DateNavigator, and UI components in the journal_check system.
+The console.log cleanup has made significant progress, with 39 out of 114 console statements now using the structured logging system across multiple files.
+We've cleaned up test modules, the DateNavigator, UI components, and updated the main.ts file to use proper structured logging through the globalLogger pattern.

 We've also properly documented the intentional console statements in the logging system components to ensure they aren't targeted for replacement in future cleanup efforts.